sanofrank/KwicKwocKwac/README.md

 The second part of the token is the payload, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 We store here the information about the username.

 To create the signature part you have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.

-The secret will be store inside the .env file in the variable TOKEN_SECRET.
+The secret object will be store inside the **.env** file in the variable TOKEN_SECRET.

 ```
 TOKEN_SECRET = tH1s_1s_An_eXAmpl3_0F_SEcreT_String